 A Massachusetts native, Mike relocated to Colorado to attend Colorado State University-Pueblo (formerly University of Southern Colorado) where he received a Bachelor of Science degree.
 He attended and completed Graduate School of Banking at Colorado.

-Glen earned his Bachelor of Science in Nursing from Southern Illinois University before moving on to University of Illinois where he completed his Master of Arts in Health Service Administration.
+Glen earned his Bachelor of Science in Nursing from Southern Illinois University before moving on to the University of Illinois where he completed his Master of Art in Health Service Administration.

-She earned her BS in Biology, Magna Cum Laude from Oklahoma City University and her MD from University of Oklahoma College of Medicine followed by completion of her Emergency Medicine residency with University of South Florida at Tampa General Hospital.
+She earned her Bachelor of Science in Biology, Magna Cum Laude from Oklahoma City University and her medical degree from the University of Oklahoma College of Medicine, followed by completing her Emergency Medicine residency with the University of South Florida at Tampa General Hospital.